MechShahid/pcie-ai-accelerator-thermal-design/README.md

 - Can the chip temperature target be met with forced-air cooling?
 - How sensitive is the design to TIM thickness, TIM conductivity, and airflow rate?
 - How does airflow bypass affect a lower-height heatsink?
+- Is the final CFD result stable under mesh refinement?
+- How sensitive is the result to laminar versus k-omega SST viscous modelling?
 - Does the final heatsink concept create mechanical support risk?
 - How much lower is the required volumetric flow for liquid coolants compared with air?
 - Why does coolant heat-carrying capacity alone not guarantee low chip temperature?